Aquanty/rtd-hgs/docs/source/index.rst

-Heat transfer To enable heat transfer, you must define the temperature species in the solute definition block as described in Chapter `[sec:solute-definition] <#sec:solute-definition>`__.
+Heat transfer To enable heat transfer, you must define the temperature species in the solute definition block as described in Chapter :ref:`sec:solute-definition` .
 The thermal properties of the solids are specified in the material property file.
-The following instructions can be used to control the heat transfer
+The following instructions can be used to control the heat transfer solution:
-solution:

 --------------